-The gradually expanding application areas of our work include development of resilient strategies to combat the ravaging crisis of opioid addiction epidemic including risk assessment tools for physicians to predict the likelihood of drug dependency and incentive allocation model for prescription opioid users to deter the flow of excess Opioid to black market and secondary users; designing robust supply chain and resilient humanitarian logistic networks under the upshot of disruptions; energy smart production plan for an integrated manufacturing and remanufacturing systems operating under uncertainties; development of pragmatic decision making framework to handle inherent uncertainty and complexity of multi-criteria decision making process; designing machine learning assisted decision making framework for wind energy power plants.
+The gradually expanding application areas of our work include development of resilient strategies to combat the ravaging crisis of opioid addiction epidemic including risk assessment tools for physicians to predict the likelihood of opioid use disorder and incentive allocation model for prescription opioid users to deter the flow of excess Opioid to black market and secondary users; designing robust supply chain and resilient humanitarian logistic networks under the upshot of disruptions; energy smart production plan for an integrated manufacturing and remanufacturing systems operating under uncertainties; development of pragmatic decision making framework to handle inherent uncertainty and complexity of multi-criteria decision making process; designing machine learning assisted decision making framework for wind energy power plants.
 We assess the trade-offs in several parameters including cost, service quality, systems reliability, and resiliency to help decision makers best mirror their true preferences while deriving high impact societal, business, and engineering decisions.